-As for the EOI round, please follow these rules when filling in the Full Proposal templates:
+Please follow these rules when filling in the Full Proposal templates:

 - Typeface size: 12-point - Font: Times or similar size - Spacing: Single-spacing, 12-point - Margins: 2 cm on the left side of the page and 2 cm on the right (2 cm top, 1.5 cm bottom) - Adhere to the given space limitations, especially in Sections 3a-3e - Instructions on templates should be removed - No attachments except where requested - Coloured images / text may be included in sections 3a-3h of the proposal. - Links (URLs) should not be included in the background / overall aims / proposed research sections.
 However, they may be listed in the "References" section (3e) if they are publicly accessible.